General Information & Policies

 Course Locations / Dates / Times

 Please check course descriptions for meeting dates, times, and locations (building) for specific courses.
-Exact room assignments will be posted at each summer school building on the first day of classes.Transportation / Drop Off and Pickup
+Exact room assignments will be communicated via email prior to the start of summer programs and/or posted at each summer school building on the first day of classes.Transportation / Drop Off and Pickup

-- Student parking is available at Worthington Academy/Phoenix.
+- Student parking is available at the site for secondary (gr 6-12) programs.

 High School Credit / GPA Computation